rouanw/npm-audit-helper/README.md

 ## Overview

-It can be really overwhelming to stare at npm audit report with 50+ vulnerabilities.
-Where do you start? `npm-audit-helper` helps answer that question, by providing smaller sets of output and a few hints below.
+It can be really overwhelming to stare at an npm audit report with 50+ vulnerabilities.
+Where do you start? `npm-audit-helper` helps answer that question, by providing smaller sets of output and a few hints.
 Example output:

 ```sh
 found 155 vulnerabilities (60 low, 76 moderate, 18 high, 1 critical) in 22715 scanned packages